The

 NOT a

-twice the mains frequency, but a
+filter for just twice the mains frequency, but a

 comb

-that removes energy at the "hum" frequency (e.g. twice the mains
+filter that removes energy at the "hum"

-frequency) and the hum's
+frequency (e.g. twice the mains frequency) and the hum's

-more, it is desirable that the notches of the comb filter be
+harmonics.
+What's more, it is desirable that the notches

-narrow -
+very narrow - that is, they

 vicinity of the hum's components while minimally-affecting